Vordex logo

 • More than 10 years: No less than 12 weeks' written notice

-Is your landlord using a "Zombie" English contract in NI?
+Is your landlord using an England contract in Northern Ireland?

 Old / Wrong